-- Only applies to PHAs with mandatory FSS programs. - This indicator shows whether the PHA has enrolled families in the FSS program as required, and measures the percent of current FSS participants that have had increases in earned income which resulted in escrow account balances. - Points are based on the percent of mandatory FSS slots that are filled and the percent of families with escrow account balances, according to data from PIC.
+- Only applies to PHAs with mandatory FSS programs. - This indicator shows whether COC has enrolled families in the FSS program as required, and measures the percent of current FSS participants that have had increases in earned income which resulted in escrow account balances. - Points are based on the percent of mandatory FSS slots that are filled and the percent of families with escrow account balances, according to data from PIC.

-Success Rate of Voucher Holders
+Success Rate of Voucher Holders Maximum Points: 5